How do I know if I have a drinking ‘problem’?

 • ‘is alcohol a two faced friend? is it pretending to be my mate and then secretly stabbing me in the back?’.

-And, if you’re asking yourself whether you have a problem with alcohol, then consider this:
+If you’re asking yourself whether you have a problem with alcohol, consider this:

 people who don’t have a problem with alcohol don’t question whether they have a problem with alcohol.

-But perhaps more importantly, be honest with yourself.
+But perhaps most importantly, have the honest conversation with yourself first.

 Sources: